 Other Legislative Requirements

-9. Suitable legislation for the levy of GST (Central GST Bill, UTGST Bill & IGST Bill and State GST Bills) drawing powers from the Constitution would be introduced in Parliament or the State Legislatures on the recommendations by the GSTC.
-Unlike the Constitutional Amendment, the GST Bills would need to be passed by a simple majority.
-The levy of the tax can commence only after the GST Law has been enacted by the respective legislatures.
+9.1 The levy of the tax can commence only after the GST Law has been enacted by all the legislatures.
 Also, unlike the State VAT, the date of commencement of this levy would have to be synchronized across the Centre and the States.
-This is because the IGST model cannot function unless the Centre and all the States participatesimultaneously.
+This is because the IGST model cannot function unless the Centre and all the States participate simultaneously.

 Role of CBEC

 10. CBEC is playing an active role in the drafting of GST law and procedures, particularly the CGST and IGST law, which will be exclusive domain of the Centre.
 This apart, the CBEC would need to prepare, in advance, for meeting the implementation challenges, which are quite formidable.
 The number of taxpayers is likely to go up significantly.
 The existing IT infrastructure of CBEC would also need to be suitably scaled up to handle such large volumes of data.
 Based on the legal provisions and procedure for GST, the content of work-flow software such as ACES (Automated Central Excise & Service Tax) would require re-engineering.
 DG Systems has already constituted a Steering Committee for implementation of GST System for CBEC.
 The IT project of CBEC under GST has been approved by the Cabinet on 28th September, 2016.
 The name of this project is ‘SAKSHAM’ involving a total project value of Rs.
 2,256 crores.